ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

    Here, you have used Edge termination.
-To learn about other termination types like passthrough and re-encryption, refer [secure routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#secured-routes)
+To learn about other secured routes and termination types like passthrough and re-encryption, run `oc create route --help`)
    {:tip}
 <!--#/istutorial#-->